gnois/luaty/README.md

   * assignment having more expressions on the right side than the left
   * shadowed variables in the parent or the same scope
   * duplicate keys in table constructor

-  * simple function parameter type mismatch
-  * function parameter and argument count difference
-  * inconsistence use of variables
+An optional type checker can be enabled to check consistent usage of variables.

-The type checker could only infer a very limited subset of Lua, and is probably wrong in non trivial cases.
+It could only infer a limited subset of Lua, and is probably wrong in non trivial cases.
 Lua code will be generated regardless of warning by the static analyzer.

 ```